Can Handmade Pottery Go In The Dishwasher?

 Conclusion

-Most Pottery can be put in the dishwasher, but when in doubt, hand wash it.
+Most Pottery can be put in the dishwasher, but when in doubt, hand-wash it.
 For example, suppose you have a prized piece of Pottery, such as a family heirloom.
-In that case, you may want to hand wash it because it preserves its original appearance.
-Soft ceramics, ceramics with a bright appearance, and delicate pieces should also be hand washed to prevent damage.
+In that case, you may want to hand-wash it to preserve its original appearance.
+Soft ceramics, ceramics with a bright appearance, and delicate pieces should also be hand-washed to prevent damage.

 Any pottery not overly water-absorbent can usually do fine in the dishwasher because it won’t waterlog and weaken.
 Most glazed Pottery won’t experience a problem when placed into the dishwasher.
 You can also check for a symbol underneath the Pottery with water drops over a glass or plate.
-This indicates that you can use it in the dishwasher safely.
+This indicates you can safely use it in the dishwasher.